-I want to share with you a watercolor technique I thoroughly enjoy - pouring watercolors.
-It is unpredictable and that is what makes it fun to me.
+There are different ways to paint with watercolors.
+I want to share with you a watercolor technique that is thoroughly enjoyable - pouring watercolors.

 We bring attention to a focal point by using warm verses cool colors.